sejmasijaric/Assignment3/Readme.md

 path\to\hadoop-3.1.1\sbin
 ```
 7. Now open a terminal (or stay in the same one if you are already there 🙂).
 Check ```hadoop -version``` or ```hadoop version```, it would show the java version 1.8 or the Hadoop version 3.1.1 that we added to hadoop environment.
 8. Please turn on the remote login for your machine (grant all file access).
+Helpful links https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c#:~:text=When%20you're%20ready%2C%20select%20Start%20%3E%20Settings%20%3E%20System,turn%20on%20Enable%20Remote%20Desktop, https://support.apple.com/en-gb/guide/mac-help/mchlp1066/mac#:~:text=Set%20up%20Remote%20Login%20on,disk%20access%20for%20remote%20users.%E2%80%9D.
 9. Let's start Hadoop.
-To do this format the directory that you created for host your files _namenode_,
+To do this format the directory that you created to host your files _namenode_,
 ```bash
 hdfs namenode -format
 ```